pyrsia/pyrsia/docs/setup_on_macosx.md

 cp target/debug/pyrsia_node nodeB
 ```
 ### Start Node A
-In a new terminal start node A, http listen on 7788 p2p listen on 44001
+In a new terminal start node A, http listen on 7888 and p2p listen on 44001
 ```
 cd nodeA
 DEV_MODE=on RUST_LOG="pyrsia=debug,info"  ./pyrsia_node -H 0.0.0.0 -p 7888 -L /ip4/0.0.0.0/tcp/44001